What is a quiet time?

 A quiet time is an important part of a Christian’s everyday life, for this is when he goes to a comfortable and rather secluded place in (usually) his own home, where he can draw close to God with no distractions.
 It should be a place where there are no interruptions from TV, telephone, family member interactions or traffic noises, in other words, silence.
 A quiet time is a set-aside part of each day for a meeting between a believer and God.
 It consists of reading a part of the Bible of the believer’s own choosing, and praying.

-A note of caution: Some eastern religions which teach the principles of meditation include instructions on “emptying the mind” by concentrating on repeating a sound or a particular word said over and over.
+A note of caution: some Eastern religions that teach the principles of meditation include instructions on “emptying the mind” by concentrating on repeating a sound or a particular word over and over.
 Doing so leaves room for Satan to enter and to wreak havoc in our minds.
-Instead, Christians should follow the advice of the Apostle Paul in Philippians 4: 8: “Finally, brothers, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable – if anything is excellent or praiseworthy – think about such things.”
-Filling one’s mind with these beautiful thoughts cannot help but bring peace and please God, who wants us to be transformed by the renewing of our minds (Romans 12:2), not by emptying them.
+Instead, Christians should follow the advice of the apostle Paul in Philippians 4:8: “Finally, brothers, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable—if anything is excellent or praiseworthy—think about such things.”
+Filling one’s mind with these beautiful thoughts cannot help but bring peace and please God.
+Our quiet time should be a time of transformation through the renewing of our minds (Romans 12:2), not through the emptying of them.

 Is it important for a Christian to have daily devotions?